Seshat: Goddess Of Astronomy Aligned Sacred Monuments To The Stars Long Before Imhotep

 In ancient Egypt, the orientation of the buildings was of great importance because the Pharaoh received his power from the Northern Stars.

 The stretching of the cord ceremony in the temple of Karnak.
-Credit: Gigal Research
+Credit: Lothar Derstroff - CC BY-SA 3.0

 The Pharaoh conducted the sacred ceremony, Stretching of the Cord, to orient the temples and tombs before building them.

 Together with Goddess Seshat, the Pharaoh stood with a hammer in one hand and a pole in the other.
-Seshat holding the same objects in her hands then pulled a cord wrapped between their respective poles.
+Seshat held the same objects in her hands and pulled a cord wrapped between their respective poles.

 The Pyramid Texts described the ceremony as: “I have grasped the stake…I take the measuring cord in the company of Seshet.
 I consider the progressive movements of the stars.
 My eye is fixed upon the Bull’s Thigh [Ursa Major].
 I count off time…and establish the corners of the Temple.”